Taxi Driver

 2/5

-No discernible positive messages are present; the narrative focuses on escalating alienation and disillusionment.
+No positive messages are present.
+The narrative focuses on a protagonist's descent into disillusionment and violence.

 Positive Role Models